What to expect when you visit

 What we’re doing to keep you safe:

-- One way system with Manchester Jewish Museum volunteers or staff to manage numbers in any space
+- Recommended route with Manchester Jewish Museum volunteers or staff to help manage numbers in any space

 - Sanitising stations throughout the building